 Who Should Attend

-Nurses who are looking to learn new skills, and nurses who have access to clinical proctor, who would like to attend clinical at a later date, who have completed clinical practice and need additional didactic hours.
+Nurses and other healthcare professionals who are looking to learn new skills and have access to a clinical proctor, who would like to attend clinical at a later date, who have completed clinical practice and need additional didactic hours.

 Tara Beuscher, DNP has been providing and teaching foot care for over 20 years.
 She was part of the initial Foot and Nail Care Advisory Committee through the Wound Ostomy Continence Certification Board.
 Dr. Beuscher has experience in many sectors of health care, working in acute, home, hospice, long term, LTAC, assisted living, and ambulatory, with positions as a registered nurse, clinical nurse specialist, nurse practitioner, educator and chief nursing officer.